Alka (Baltic religion): Cultic practice

 On these "sacred sites of the Balts", "sacred offerings" were made.
 These sites included bogs ('alka (os)/aukos'), rivers ('alkupiai') and islets ('alkos salos').
-There is evidence to suggest that the holiness of the scared grove extended beyond the confines of a forest into surrounding rivers and a geographical area.
+There is evidence to suggest that the holiness of the sacred grove extended beyond the confines of a forest into surrounding rivers and a geographical area.
 According to oral folklore, alkos are the gateway to other worlds and souls of the dead trapped in purgatory can live in the trees.

 In modern times, alkos still exist and are commonly intermingled with Catholic practices.
 Small groves of trees, especially in Samogitia, can be found surrounded by wooden chapels, crosses, and idols.

 It is unclear if the trees were regarded as gods themselves, but they were certainly treated as holy.
 In pagan times, a tree was made holy by a priest who underwent a three-day fast and completed a blood ritual and/or sacrifice at the base of the tree.
 Damaging the trees was/is prohibited, which was why Christians destroyed the trees when attempting to convert pagan populations in Lithuania.